pantheon-systems/documentation/source/docs/articles/wordpress/create-a-wordpress-site-from-the-commandline-with-terminus-and-wp-cli.md

 draft: true
 ---

-Many developers feel more at home at the command line than they do using Windows.
+Many developers feel more at home at the command line than they do using a GUI.
 Edit a text file, issue a command, and bang—you've completed your task.
 There's just something about doing it all from the command line that makes it a little more exciting.

 Until recently, WordPress did not have a good answer to Drupal's drush tool.
 Thankfully, it does now: wp-cli.